CROH-Lab/Standard-Operating-Procedures/Total Protein.md

 | H    | 400                    | 100 of vial G dilution       | 25                              |
 | I    | 400                    | 0 (Blank)                    | 0                               |

-## **Adult Tissue Sample Preparation for Insoluble Protein from Holobiont**

-1. Thaw a 500 μL aliquot of tissue homogenate.
-2. Vortex to re-suspend the symbiont cell pellet.
-5. Add 10 μL of 1M NaOH (pH should be ~10) in the tube.
-Experiments may be needed prior to use to determine if volume is appropriate for species of choice.
-6. Pipette a very small amount of sample onto pH paper to confirm the pH ~10.
-7. Incubate the tube at 50&deg;C for 4 hours flicking to mix throughout to solublize protein.
-8. Add 280 μL of 0.1M HCl to the tube to neutralize the sample.
-Add this volume in small amounts and continue to test the pH of the sample using pH paper. pH needs to be at 7.0 to move onto the next steps.
-9. **_It is critical to record exactly how much volume of NaOH and HCl was added_**

 ## **Preparation of the BCA Working Reagent (WR)**
 1. Use the following formula to determine the total volume of WR required:
 (# standards + # unknowns) x (# replicates) x (volume of WR per sample) = total volume WR required